Soft, fluffy gluten-free cinnamon rolls that require no yeast or kneading. Best. Day. Ever! Just watch…

 How to Make These Cinnamon Rolls Dairy Free

-Swap the regular butter with a vegan alternative like Earth Balance and you have dairy free cinnamon rolls!
+Swap the regular butter with a vegan alternative or coconut oil and you have dairy-free cinnamon rolls!

 When any food allergies or intolerances are present, finding recipes the whole family enjoys is TOUGH.
-Getting a meal plan down pact makes all the difference and several families have had major success with our dairy and grain free meal plans.
+Getting a meal plan down pact makes all the difference and many families have had major success with our dairy and grain-free meal plans.
 Get the full scope on any one of our family meal plans here.

 Can you Freeze Gluten-Free Cinnamon Rolls?